ostheperson/pubsub-broadcaster/README.md

 The system is designed to be robust and handle common failures gracefully.

-*   **Pub/Sub Disconnection:** If the connection to the pub/sub system is lost, it automatically attempts to reconnect using an exponential backoff to avoid overwhelming the server.
-Once the pub/sub system is available again, the connection is re-established, and message flow resumes.
+*   **pubsub Disconnection:** If the connection to the pubsub system is lost, it attempts to reconnect using an exponential backoff.
+Once the pubsub system is available again, the connection is re-established, and message flow resumes.

-*   **Client Disconnection:** When a client disconnects, the manager is notified and removes the client from the appropriate broadcaster.

-*   **Resource Management:** If a broadcaster loses its last client, it automatically shuts down its pub/sub subscription and signals the manager to be removed.
+*   **Resource Management:** If a broadcaster loses its last client, its pubsub subscription is shutsdown and signals the manager to be removed.

 *   **Graceful Shutdown:** The entire system can be shut down cleanly, ensuring all connections are closed and goroutines are terminated without leaks.